tguerra/website/content/publication/annsocio/_index.md

 publication: In *L'Année Sociologique*
 # publication_short: In *CMLC-7*

 abstract: This article scrutinizes the working class through the lens of populist attitudes and voting for the radical parties, with which they are frequently associated.
-Using latent class analysis (LCA), it distinguishes between three specific subgroups: the precariat, the retired working class and the working poor.
-Though these subgroups are very homogeneous in their populist attitudes, they differ more strongly from each other in their electoral behavior.
-Thus, the article speaks to the importance of a multidimensional approach of the working classes when examining their relationship to politics.
+The article speaks to the importance of a multidimensional approach of the working classes when examining their relationship to politics.

 # Summary.
 An optional shortened abstract.
 summary: